XcEland/training_material/README.md

 4. Work through each lab in order.
 5. Use the scaffold files for guided live coding.
 6. Commit progress with Git after each meaningful change.
+7. Run tests where provided with `pytest -q`.
-7. Apply module concepts to the staged capstone project.
+8. Apply module concepts to the staged capstone project.

 ## Version Control